Chapter 18:

 "An alien can be taught."
 Lyon gave them a gesture to be at ease.

-Lyon stepped up to Kairo and circled the man's tensed body, like a hunter assessing his prey.
+He stepped up to Kairo and circled him, like a hunter assessing his prey.
 The demon prince was intimidating.

 "I won't bore myself with details."
-Lyon coolly returned to his previous position.
-"As my House Wizard, you'll be required to do tasks for me, and only me.
-Your first task is to confirm the loyalty of my palace staff.
+He coolly returned to his previous position.
+"As my house wizard, you'll be required to do tasks for me, and only me.
+Your first task is to assist Genie with his assessments of palace staff loyalty.
 Genie and Court Visor Jan will fill you in with the details, and be your supervisors.
 They speak on my authority."

 Genie flashed the man his usual jovial grin.
-"Across the entire continent.
-But, as you heard my brother, you ultimately only answer to him.
-Any task you're required to complete is explicitly from him."
+"Across the entire continent and planet.
+But, as you heard my brother, you ultimately only answer to him for tasks you're required to complete."

 "Don't worry.
 You're not required to see him all the time.
-In fact, you probably won't see him for a long time except when public addresses are being made.
+In fact, you probably won't see him except when public addresses are being made.
 Jan and I are his mouthpiece to you."

 "Hot-topic?"